 How To Turn Yourself In

 In the event there is a, or if you have to begin your sentence in jail, you should follow the law and go down to the jail and turn yourself in.
 In the case of an outstanding warrant, go down to the jail, in the reception area, and tell them that believe that there could be an outstanding arrest warrant out for you.
 They will do a check to find out if there is an arrest warrant for you, and if so, you will be taken into custody.
 If you are reporting to serve out your sentence, go to the jail at the exact time and date that the sentence order or court paperwork states.
 Be very careful that you get don’t get there late, or they may decide to arrest you.
-Be sure to only bring required items with you, like a driver’s license or state issued ID, any prescription medication you might take, along with your doctor’s prescription, as well as a official sentencing order.
+Be sure to only bring required items with you, like a driver’s license or state issued ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.

 Inmates have to list each visitor’s name and date of birth to the jail in advance of any visit.
 Your visitor’s names will be put in a Visiting log as an Authorized visit.
 Every visitor must provide a photo ID when visiting.
-Any visitors arriving late or that does not have a visting order will be turned away.
+Any visitors arriving late or that does not have a visitation order will be turned away.

 Visitation procedures at Northern Neck Regional Jail (NNRJ) can change, so you should double-check the official site before you visit an inmate.